slowburn-dev/DataConfig/Misc/Docs/src/Integration.md

 ## Integrate `DataConfigCore` Module

-DataConfig is packed into a plugin to bundle in the automation tests with a few assets.
+DataConfig is packed into a plugin to bundle automation tests with a few assets.
 You're encouraged to integrate only the `DataConfigCore` module.
 It contains all core features with minimal dependencies.

 Most projects should has a editor module already setup.
 In this section we'll go through the steps of integrating `DataConfigCore` and build it with the project's `FooProjectEditor` module.